princessbleach/ClientBrief/README.md

 - Include screenshots, diagrams, or code snippets where relevant to showcase your progress.

 ### New Approaches
+When developing the carry mechanism, I followed an online tutorial for guidance.
+It provided substancial help for creating the mechanism however I found that the objects carried would frequently collide with the player and cause movement issues.
+Additionally, the suggested skeletal socket for the objects to bind to was not optimal and resulted in many issues; the object would also change size and shape when carried.
+Therefore I created a new carry socket and turned physics and collisions off for the object.
+This then solved the collisions issue and I realised that the initial socket had been scaled up and this was affecting the size of the object.
+I also encountered a problem when developing the 'store' mechanism: I was unable to use the same carry socket for both mechanisms

 - Detail any innovative or new approaches you explored during the project.
 - Explain why these approaches were chosen and how they differ from standard practices.
 - Evaluate the success of these approaches, including any challenges faced and lessons learned.